-Percentage Value for Grades:

-A=90-100%

-B=80-89%

-F=Below 59% or lab failure
+Percentage Value for Grades: A=90-100% B=80-89% C=74-79% D=60-73% F=Below 59% or lab failure

-A cumulative grade of 74% or above must be achieved to pass NUA 101.
+A cumulative grade of 74% or above must be achieved to pass NUA 1001.
 A cumulative grade of 74% or below is considered a failing grade in NUA courses.
 There is no rounding of percentages in the NUA program.
-Likewise, students are tested on 16/23 state testable skills in the skills lab component of the class.
+Likewise, students are tested on 23/23 state testable skills in the skills lab component of the class.
 Students are also evaluated on their ability to incorporate the Terminal Competencies of the program into their laboratory interactions.
 Evaluation standards for Terminal Competencies are as follows:

-- 1 = Does Not Meet the Standard The student seldom or never meets the objective - 2 = Needs Improvement The student meets the objective at least half the time but is inconsistent - 3 = Meets the Standard The student consistently or always meets the objective
+- 1 =Does Not Meet the Standard The student seldom or never meets the objective - 2 = Needs Improvement The student meets the objective at least half the time but is inconsistent - 3 = Meets the Standard The student consistently or always meets the objective

-Students with a #2 Needs Improvement or less in any Terminal Competency will require a day five (midterm) conference and improvement plan that details what areas the student is weak in and how they can improve.
+Students with a #1 Does Not Meet the Standard, in any Terminal Competency at the midterm conference will need an improvement plan that details what areas the student is weak in and how they can improve.
 Students with a #2 or less upon completion of lab will not pass lab.

 Students must successfully pass the mock testing component, Terminal Competencies and an Intake and Output exam in order to pass the laboratory component of the class.
-If the student does not pass the laboratory component of the class, they will fail NUA 101 regardless of the letter grade earned in lecture.
+If the student does not pass the laboratory component of the class, they will fail NUA 1001 regardless of the letter grade earned in lecture.